 Dwarf Korean Lilac Resists Pests and Disease

-Your lilac would do best if it planted in a location where it will receive a minimum of 6 hours of sunlight daily.
+Your lilac would do best if it is planted in a location where it will receive a minimum of 6 hours of full sun daily.
 The best soil is airy and well-draining.

 An ideal location with full sun and good drainage will help prevent this problem.

-If you do find powdery mildew on your dwarf lilacs, don’t panic.
+If you do find powdery mildew on your dwarf Syringa meyeri, don’t panic.
 It is more unsightly than harmful.
 Pruning to admit more air circulation may help discourage it, but the best cure is prevention.

-Sunlight, fresh air, and good drainage will go far to keep your dwarf lilacs healthy and happy.
+Full sun, fresh air, and good drainage will go far to keep your dwarf Korean Lilac shrub healthy and happy.